What We Need To Learn From September 11th, 2001!

-This Saturday marks the 20th anniversary of 9/11/01.
+Monday marks the 22nd anniversary of 9/11/01.
 If you are old enough to remember that event then you'll never forget and you'll never forget where you heard the news and what you were doing that day.

-The day that two planes were hijacked and flown into the World Trade Center.
-Two other suicide flights crashed at the Pentagon and in a field in Pennsylvania.
+On September 11th, 2001, two planes were hijacked and flown into the World Trade Center.
+There were two other suicide flights with one crashing at the Pentagon and the other in a field in Pennsylvania.
 That morning, the Hawk Morning Show was playing a joke on our listeners.

 That day was a sunny day with temperatures in the 70's.
 Sidney was on a two-hour delay because of a power problem and we were saying it was because of snow.
 We had listeners that had caught onto the joke and would call in and tell us about all the snow at their place.